jacksonzhou777/-Somwrita---Final-Project-Team---1/Final_Ripple/README.md

 **Shan Jin - Audio**

 The audio mechanic is designed to connect sound with the ripple system.
-Its value can be used to increase ripple deformation, allowing voice or music to influence the movement of the water surface.
+Its value can be used to increase ripple deformation, allowing music to influence the movement of the water surface.
+(Ripples are a particle state, distinct from random)

 **Huginn Xing - Noise and Randomness**